S2WMamba: A Wavelet-Assisted Mamba-Based Dual-Branch Network For Pansharpening

-The overall S2WMamba framework synthesizes the final pansharpened image in a residual learning paradigm \cite{he2016deep}.The MSDG block fuses the intermediate results $\mathbf{Output}_1$ and $\mathbf{Output}_2$ to produce a residual image $\mathbf{Res}$.
-This residual is then added to the upsampled LRMS image to yield the final result: $\mathbf{HRMS} = \mathbf{LRMS}_{\text{upsampled}} + \mathbf{Res}$.
 The entire network is trained end-to-end by minimizing the Mean Absolute Error ($\ell_1$ loss) between the predicted HRMS and the ground truth (GT), a loss function proven effective for promoting sharpness in image restoration tasks \cite{isola2017image, deng2021fusionnet}:

 where $K$ is the number of training samples, $\hat{M}^{\{i\}}$ is the network's output, and $I^{\{i\}}$ is the corresponding ground truth image.